naiqfreire/detona-ralph/README.md

-# detona-ralph
+# Detona Ralph Game
-Detona Ralph Mini-Game with HTML, CSS and JavaScript.
+A mini-game based on the movie Wreck-It Ralph, built with HTML, CSS, and JavaScript.